 Banks has made numerous appearances in NFL Films projects and appeared as a sportswriter in two films: Invincible (2006), and The Game Plan (2007).
 He has regular radio appearances throughout the year and has appeared on CNN, Fox Sports Net and Comcast.

 Banks received a B.A. in mass communications from the University of South Florida.
-He resides in the Philadelphia area with his wife, Alissa, a merchandising director at a large retail firm.
-Banks has two sons, Matt and Micah, who live in Ashburn, Va., and like their dad, are avid Red Sox fans.
+He resides near Philadelphia, with his wife, Alissa, a merchandising director at a large retail firm.
+Banks has two sons, Matt and Micah, who live in the Washington D.C. area, and like their dad, are avid Red Sox fans.

 Penguins squeak past Ducks in shootout

 Johan Franzen scores two as Red Wings pound Devils in Detroit